samimirza10/ev-sales-analysis/README.md

 * Data manipulation with Pandas
 * Exploratory Data Analysis (EDA)
 * Statistical analysis with NumPy
-* Data visualization using Matplotli
+* Data visualization using Matplotlib

+---

 ## Future Improvements

 * Develop an interactive dashboard using Plotly or Power BI.
-* Build predictive models to forecast future EV sales.
+* Build predictive models to forecast future EV sales trends.
-* Incorporate additional datasets such as charging infrastructure and battery prices.
+* Integrate additional datasets such as charging infrastructure and battery prices.
-* Expand the analysis to include other vehicle categories.
+* Extend analysis to include other vehicle categories (trucks, buses, etc.).

 ---